 Cardano price prediction 2028

 The Cardano price is forecast to reach a minimum of $1.19 in 2028.
-As per findings, the ADA price could reach a maximum possible level of $1.39, with the average forecast price of $1.29.
+According to the findings, the ADA price could reach a maximum of $1.39, with an average forecast price of $1.29.
 This is expected as network upgrades, DeFi expansion, and institutional integration strengthen ADA’s utility and demand, supporting steady long-term growth.

 Cardano price prediction 2029